Moving and Intimate: Age of Ava by Melanie Moreland

 Rating: 4 out of 5.

-Quick Take: A poignant forbidden romance packed with some classic romance tropes: married in Vegas, grumpy Hero, employee-boss relationship and a second chance romance.
-The novel is riddled with angst and sweet moments and explores what it means to find The One at the exact wrong time and a Hero who will do all he can to win his girl back.
-Unfortunately, the plot suffers from dumb misunderstanding/mistake-syndrome which detracted from my enjoyment of the novel.
+The Gist: A poignant forbidden romance packed with classic romance tropes: married in Vegas, grumpy Hero, employee-boss relationship and a second chance romance.
+The novel is riddled with angst and sweet moments and explores what it means to find The One at the wrong time and a Hero who will do all he can to win his girl back.
+Unfortunately, the plot suffers from a dumb misunderstanding, which detracted from my enjoyment of the novel.

 It’s time for the next generation of Vested Interest to find their Happily Ever Afters.